banner image

 Assistant Professor, Neurobiology, Physiology & Behavior

-Muth is broadly interested in animal behaviour and cognition, especially aspects of learning and memory that have a clear function in the natural world.
+Muth is broadly interested in animal behavior and cognition, especially aspects of learning and memory that have a clear function in the natural world.
 Her lab works primarily with bumblebees, both in the lab and in the field.
 Originally from London, Muth carried out her undergraduate and PhD in Scotland at the University of Edinburgh and the University of St Andrews, working on nest construction in birds.
-After earning her PhD she switched to working on bumblebee cognition in postdoctoral positions at the University of Arizona and University of Nevada, Reno where she was funded by L’Oreal for Women in Science , the AAUW and the USDA.
+After earning her PhD, she switched to working on bumblebee cognition in postdoctoral positions at the University of Arizona and University of Nevada, Reno where she was funded by L’Oreal for Women in Science , the AAUW and the USDA.
+Muth is a strong proponent of science communication in all its forms and recently wrote a children’s book on bee diversity - for more info see www.amievenabee.com.
+She has been interviewed on NPR’s Science Friday and on KUNR, talking about bee cognition and the challenges faced by women in science.

 Maike Sonnewald